sidfishus/ScriptableTemplate/README.md

 I created this on my lunch break at work because I could see it being a massive benefit to the productivity of my department at the time.
 Particularily on the 2 classic ASP applications we supported and developed due to the large swathes of repeated / similar code they both contained.
 Subsequently the syntax of the template script language this uses has been centered around the ease of parsing by a computer (to arrive at a working application quicker) as opposed to the ease of readability for a human.
 I would definitely consider improving the syntax in future versions if it was going to be used heavily and I had the resources to do it.
 Features that are missing or that could be improved:
 - The ability to comment the script code does not exist.
-- Whitespace in between text and script in templates carries to the output file.
+- Whitespace in between text and script in templates carries across to the output file.

 ## Example